asimondev/agraf/README.md

     ./agraf_export.py -b "2019-01-14" -e now  -o ~/tmp/output --report awr,addm --format html,text -a

 Export data between the specified start time and now.
 The AWR/ADDM reports will be generated as well.
 These reports will be generated in parallel with max parallel degree of 4.
-Because of the "--summary" option additionally AWR/ADDM reports for the whole interval will be generated.
+Because of the *--summary* option additionally AWR/ADDM reports for the whole interval will be generated.

     ./agraf_export.py --begin_time "2019-01-14" --end_time now  -o ~/tmp/output -a --parallel 4 --summary

 Generate AWR SQL reports for the specified SQL_IDs.
-Because of the "--summary_only" option, only one SQL report for the whole AWR interval between min and max snapshot ids will be created.
+Because of the *--summary_only* option, only one SQL report for the whole AWR interval between min and max snapshot ids will be created.

     ./agraf_export.py --min_snap_id 310 -max_snap_id 314 -o ~/tmp/output  --report nodata,sql -s 7z63yy1hazt9s,1uk5m5qbzj1vt --summary_only